ilselaurijssen/ilselaurijssen.github.io/_pages/cv.md

 * Steunpunt Studie- en Schoolloopbanen (SSL) (2007–2016)
 * SONAR longitudinal survey on school-to-work transitions
 * Time Use Research Projects (TOR)

-These projects involved large-scale survey data, administrative datasets and interdisciplinary research collaborations.
+These projects involved interdisciplinary research and interuniversity collaborations and the management and analysis of complex datasets combining large-scale survey data and administrative datasets.

+{% comment %}

 Publications
 ------